-The Board has no specific formal process for security holders to send communications to the Board.
-The Board does not believe a specific process is necessary in the event security holders wish to direct communications to a Board member.
-All Board members, including their committee assignments, are identified each year in the Company's proxy statement.
-Communications which are intended for Board members can be sent to the Company for delivery to individual Board members.
-All mail received will be opened and screened for security purposes and mail determined to be appropriate and within the purview of the Board will be delivered to the respective Board member to which the communication is addressed.
-Mail addressed to "Outside Directors" or "Non-Management Directors" will be forwarded or delivered to the Chairman of the Board.
+Stockholders who wish to communicate with the Board of Directors as a group, the non-management directors as a group, or any individual director, including the Chairman or the Lead Director, may do so by writing to the Corporate Secretary at DENTSPLY International Inc., 221 West Philadelphia Street, York, Pennsylvania 17401.
+All mail received will be opened and screened for security purposes and mail determined to be appropriate and within the purview of the Board will be forwarded to the respective Board member to which the communication is addressed.
+Mail addressed to "Outside Directors" or "Non-Management Directors" will be forwarded or delivered to the Chairman of the Governance Committee.
+Mail addressed to the "Board of Directors" will be forwarded or delivered to the Chairman of the Board.